For this blog, I hand over the baton to Mark (@mullionvagrant) as he plans for his trip up north to tackle The Outer Hebridean Way.

 Mark and his Klymit mat

-Gloves, beanie and Buff are a must and a good insulating layer for camp.
+Essential items include gloves, a beanie, a Buff, and a good insulating layer for camp.

 Water/Food & Waste